nextgenusfs/amptk/README.md

 You can processes a folder of Illumina data like this:

 ```
-ufits illumina -i folder_name
+ufits illumina -i folder_name -o miseqData
 ```

 This will find all files ending with '.fastq.gz' in the input folder, gunzip the files, and then sequentially process the paired read files.
 First it will run USEARCH8 `-fastq_mergepairs`, however, since some ITS sequences are too long to overlap you can rescue longer sequences by recovering the the non-merged forward reads.
 Alternatively, you can only utilize the forward reads (R1), by passing the `--reads forward` argument.
 Next the forward and reverse primers are removed and the reads are trimmed/padded to a set length of clustering.
-Finally, the resulting FASTQ files for each of the processed samples are concatenated together into a file called `ufits.demux.fq` that will be used for the next clustering step.
-The script will also output a text file called `ufits-filenames.txt` that contains a tab-delimited output of the sample name as well as [i5] and [i7] index sequences that were used.
+Finally, the resulting FASTQ files for each of the processed samples are concatenated together into a file called `miseqData.demux.fq` that will be used for the next clustering step.
+The script will also output a text file called `miseqData-filenames.txt` that contains a tab-delimited output of the sample name as well as [i5] and [i7] index sequences that were used.

 ####OTU Clustering:####

-Now the data from either platform (Ion or Illumina) can be clustered by running the following:
+Now the data from either platform (Ion, 454, or Illumina) can be clustered by running the following:

 ```
 ufits cluster -i ufits.demux.fq -o ion --mock BC_5
 ```

-This will run `usearch -fastq_filter` to filter the data based on expected errors, then remove duplicated sequences, sort the output by frequency, and finally `usearch -cluster_otus`.
+This quality filter the data based on expected errors, then remove duplicated sequences, sort the output by frequency, and finally `usearch -cluster_otus`.
 You can also optionally run UCHIME Reference filtering by adding the `--uchime_ref ITS2` option or change the default clustering radius (97%) by passing the `--pct_otu` option.
 Another option is to process a spike-in control or mock community, you can specify a barcode name for the mock community by passing in `--mock BC_5` which will run some additional steps and report stats of the run to STDOUT.
 Type `-h` for all the available options.

 ####OTU Table Filtering####